This post contains affiliate links. For more information about what this means, please click here.

 You could do a quick search on the internet to find a local group that you could go along with.
 However, if there are none in your area, then why not start your own group and pick a charity to donate any money given to you.
 If you’re not feeling so adventurous to sing in public, then why not print off some lyrics and get the music online so that you and your family can have a caroling session at home.
 Children especially love to sing so you could have a fun afternoon together for the cost of some ink.

 2. Put on a show.

 You could either make up a dance to some Christmas music or you could go the whole hog and do a made-up play.
 Depending on how many of you in your family, you could add singing and dancing in with the acting!
 You can then perform for daddy or grandparents and get someone to film it for lasting memories.
 We did this many years ago when Lauren and Chloe were aged five and four.
 They absolutely loved it, it was one of their most favourite Christmas activities and we have it on film somewhere.
 The only problem we have is that we need to transfer it onto a disk as we can not view it until we do.

 Buy a bag of Christmas shaped chocolates such as chocolate Santa’s or snowmen.
 These are normally sold for £1 a bag, but quite often you can get two bags for £1, so very inexpensive.
 You then hide the chocolates all over the house (but make sure you count how many you have hidden so that you know when the game is over!).
 You then get your children to find them.

 I love this game as it is so simple to do but such good fun for the kids.
-If you have more then one child you could assign each child a shape so if they see any that are not meant for them they leave them where they are and carry on looking for their own.
+If you have more than one child you could assign each child a shape.
+That way, if they see any that are not meant for them, they leave them where they are and carry on looking for their own.
 It’s a great game as you can adjust how hard it is to find the sweets according to the age and ability of the child so that all ages can play.